aws-samples/awsome-distributed-training/3.test_cases/19.llama-recipes/README.md

 >> Your token has been saved to /home/ubuntu/.cache/huggingface/token
 ```

-As you can see on the output, the access token stored under the
+As you can see on the output, the access token stored under `/home/ubuntu/.cache/huggingface`.
+Move the token to `/fsx/.cache`.

 ## 4. Finetune Llama3 model